openSUSE/news-o-o/_posts/2011-09-05-sponsors-present-at-opensuse-conference-2011.markdown

 ---
 author: Jos Poortvliet
+comments: true
 date: 2011-09-05 14:36:51+00:00
 layout: post
 link: https://news.opensuse.org/2011/09/05/sponsors-present-at-opensuse-conference-2011/
+slug: sponsors-present-at-opensuse-conference-2011
-title: "Sponsors present at openSUSE Conference 2011"
+title: Sponsors present at openSUSE Conference 2011
+wordpress_id: 10968
 categories:
 - Announcements
 - Conference
 ---

 [![Global Player](http://farm4.static.flickr.com/3161/3574392846_68f6ca215d_m.jpg)](http://www.flickr.com/photos/29487767@N02/3574392846/)

 The [openSUSE Conference 2011](http://conference.opensuse.org) team is happy to announce the partners for this year's conference.
 Aside from sponsoring, there are contributions in terms of sessions, media coverage and network bandwidth.
 Let's look at what our sponsors contribute, what sessions they'll present and thank them for their support!